 Spend time showing your team how modules connect.
 A short guide or internal tutorial can help.

-Future Outlook & Innovations
+Future Outlook & Innovations Of Prizmatem

 Looking ahead, Prizmatem is evolving on multiple fronts.
 In software, AI systems may soon auto-generate modules—imagine sketching a widget and having a code module appear.
 In material science, researchers are experimenting with photonic-layers that dynamically change color or transparency.
 Education platforms are testing AR lesson modules that launch based on a student’s location.
 Sustainability is another frontier: imagine building modules for passive solar panels with light-guiding prisms that adapt seasonally—smart, green, Prizmatem-powered.